 The Check Connection Time Interval field value is the time interval in seconds between attempts at client detection.
-Hardware or other errors can cause connectivity problems between a client and the server, however, DBMaker still allocates resources for that client.
-DBMaker will release resources allocated for a client if the connection is no longer detected.
+Hardware or other errors can cause connectivity problems between a client and the server; however, DBMaker still allocates resources for that client.
+It releases allocated resources when the client connection is no longer detected.
 Setting this value to zero disables automatic client detection.
 A user may manually enter a value into the combo box, or increase or decrease the value by clicking the arrow buttons to the right.
 This setting corresponds to the DB_DtClt keyword in the dmconfig.ini file.
 The default setting is 0 seconds.